Blue and green gradient placeholder image

 Event | June 12, 2024

-Chemonics is proud to co-host the 2024 Global Digital Development Forum, a highly participatory, community-driven event that will bring together more than 3,000 digital development practitioners.
+Chemonics was proud to co-host the 2024 Global Digital Development Forum, a highly participatory, community-driven event that brought together more than 3,000 digital development practitioners.

-Chemonics, in partnership with TechChange, USAID, IMB, DAI, Save the Children, Deloitte, and Cadmus Group, is looking forward to welcoming more than 3,000 participants from around the world for the fifth annual 2024 Global Digital Development Forum.
-This year’s hybrid event will be organized around the themes of 21st Century Development, Overcoming Digital Downsides, and Pushing the Frontiers of Development.
-The two day event – which will include seven keynotes, 43 live sessions, 30 lightning talks, and 30 tech demonstrations – will also offer in-person sessions and networking events in Washington, D.C., Moldova, and Senegal.
+Chemonics, in partnership with TechChange, USAID, IMB, DAI, Save the Children, Deloitte, and Cadmus Group, was honored to welcome more than 3,000 participants from around the world for the fifth annual 2024 Global Digital Development Forum.
+This year’s hybrid event was organized around the themes of 21st Century Development, Overcoming Digital Downsides, and Pushing the Frontiers of Development.
+The two day event – which included seven keynotes, 43 live sessions, 30 lightning talks, and 30 tech demonstrations – also offered in-person sessions and networking events in Washington, D.C., Moldova, and Senegal.

 Tech Tales from Beyond the Western Frontiers